ICAST 2004: Bass Industry Trends & New

 It's a daunting task to visit all the bass manufacturers at

-spent four days doing it, and we did not get to meet them all.
+ICAST.
+Even though I spent four days doing it, I did not get to

-industry-wide trends with you.
-I've already identified some of
+over some industry-wide trends with you.
+I've already identified

-for 2003.
-Most everything mentioned in those earlier reports
+New Products for 2003.
+Most everything mentioned in those

-is still developing in the industry (these are major trends, not
+earlier reports is still developing in the industry (these are

-flash-in-the-pan fads), so you can read them there, and they
+major trends, not flash-in-the-pan fads), so you can read them

-still apply today.
-In addition, the following are additional
+there, and they still apply today.
+In addition, the following are

-trend developments or insights I uncovered at ICAST last week.
+additional trend developments or insights I uncovered at ICAST

 Innovation matters.
 The